ysomad/keitaro/README.md

 api = Keitaro('Keitaro Admin API key', 'Keitaro tracker URL')
 ```

+## ⚙ What can it do
+All keitaropy functionality is presented in the [google sheet](https://docs.google.com/spreadsheets/d/1XqRT8XuUG3XfI8GnJMfEKezJmI_3_MllDNermPeUCqA/edit#gid=0)

 ## 📚 Examples
 If request is successfully sent, a response will be received.
 You can see it by simply printing it in console
 ```python